Overview of tools for asteroid observers on this site

 I recommend observing multiple satellites (to reduce the chances for error) and to use different exposure durations.
 This last point is significant.
 You could observe lots of satellites with, say, a ten-second exposure, and determine that your timing was off by seven seconds, and adjust your timing accordingly.

 What you might fail to notice in this case is that a 20-second duration would be off by twelve seconds, if the time reported was that of the end of the exposure, plus two seconds while the image was downloaded from the camera.
+There are a lot of possible failure modes here.
+Also, with more observations, you can rule out spurious observations and just use the more reliable data.

 Once you've gotten astrometry, you can upload your astrometry and find out how far off you were.
 The tool will figure out which object(s) you observed, the timing difference for each observation, and how far "cross-track" you were (that is, the difference between your measured position and the closest the object should have come to that position).
 You'll also get the average timing and cross-track residual errors, and their scatter (standard deviation).